-Blue Buffalo Family Favorites canned dog food earns the Advisor’s top rating of 5 stars.
+Blue Buffalo Family Favorites Dog Food receives the Advisor’s top rating of 5 stars.

 The following is a list of recipes available at the time of this review.

 - Blue Buffalo Family Favorites Turkey Day Feast

 - Blue Buffalo Family Favorites Mom’s Chicken Pie

 - Blue Buffalo Family Favorites Sunday Chicken Dinner

 Blue Buffalo Family Favorites Turkey Day Feast was selected to represent the other products in the line for this review.